Revolutionizing Personalized Training

 1 in 4 (1.4B)

-people do not meet the World Health Organization (WHO) recommendations of 150 minutes of moderate-intensity physical activity per week as stated by PAHO.
+people do not meet the WHO recommendations of 150 mins physical activity/week as stated by PAHO.

 To better understand the needs & pain points of my users...